jump-dev/SCS.jl/README.md

 ## Usage

-### MathProgBase wrapper
+### MathOptInterface wrapper
-SCS implements the solver-independent [MathProgBase](https://github.com/JuliaOpt/MathProgBase.jl) interface, and so can be used within modeling software like [Convex](https://github.com/JuliaOpt/Convex.jl) and [JuMP](https://github.com/JuliaOpt/JuMP.jl).
-The solver object is called `SCSSolver`.
+SCS implements the solver-independent [MathOptInterface](https://github.com/JuliaOpt/MathOptInterface.jl) interface, and so can be used within modeling softwares like [Convex](https://github.com/JuliaOpt/Convex.jl) and [JuMP](https://github.com/JuliaOpt/JuMP.jl).
+The optimizer constructor is `SCS.Optimizer`.

 ### Options
 All SCS solver options can be set through the direct interface(documented below) and through MathProgBase.